voidauth/voidauth/CONTRIBUTING.md

 ## Contribution Standards

 All code contributions are expected to be thoroughly tested and defect-free.
-Changes must also pass Typescript checking and linting.
+Changes must also pass Typescript checking and linting, which are checked automatically for every PR.
 You can manually run Typescript and linting locally by running `npx tsc && npx eslint ./`, they should run automatically when committing code.

 Pull Requests (PRs) should follow the template that appears when they are opened.
 Make sure to list every feature and fix contained in the PR, screenshots should be attached if any changes to the frontend UI were made.